MGCC Y-Type Register

-The Y-type Register of the MG Car Club was officially formed in 1991, having been a subsidiary part of the T Register for many years.
-Two Y-type owners, Dennis Doubtfire and Colin Rea, realised that although the model had been well represented by former registrars, such as the late David Washbourne and the late Jonathan Qgilsby, too many Y-types had been lost to the ravages of the “metal moth” and some would say, misguided, T-type restorers.
+The first MGCC Y Type Register was formed in 1979 by Paul and Margaret Grafham.
+After a few years they moved on and the register returned to being a subsidiary part of the T Register.
+The present Y-type Register was officially formed in 1991, two Y-type owners, Dennis Doubtfire and Colin Rea, realised that although the model had been well represented by former registrars, such as the late David Washbourne and the late Jonathan Ogilsby, too many Y-types had been lost to the ravages of the “metal moth” and some would say, misguided, T-type restorers.
 A higher profile was needed to encourage restoration, wider Y-type ownership and use of the cars in the future.
 So, the MG Car Club Y-type Register was born and has not looked back.
-In 1991 we knew of just over 500 cars, in use, being rebuilt or scrapped, today the total is 1876.
+In 1991 we knew of just over 500 cars, in use, being rebuilt or scrapped, today the total is 1888.

 Our intention is that this site will give access to all of our services.
 Please enjoy using the site and we would welcome any contribution you may wish to make to it.